Tiffany Hansen Season 2024

 Hansen’s collegiate playing career started at Louisville in 2004 before she transferred to Bowling Green for her final two seasons of eligibility.
 She helped BGSU set a then program record of 10 shutouts during the 2006 season and served as the team captain of the squad in 2007 during her senior season.

-A native of Lexington, Ohio, Hansen is a two-time graduate from Bowling Green.
-She first graduated summa cum laude in 2008 with a bachelor’s degree in dietetics in 2008.
+The Ohio native is a two-time graduate from Bowling Green.
+She first graduated summa cum laude in 2008 with a bachelor’s degree in dietetics.
 She then earned her master’s degree in food and nutrition in 2010 while serving as assistant coach.
+Hansen holds a USSF “B” license as well as a United Soccer Coaches Premier Diploma and Advanced National GK Diploma.